bah-insignia/zcmd-demo-stack/README.md

 ## Operating System Notes

 This stack uses the docker-compose file binding feature.
 That feature works great on Linux and good enough on Mac.
 It is a nightmare to get bind mounts working nicely on Windows.
-However, you can make it work on WSL by using the ZCMD `zc-wsl-fixer.sh` script and then running this stack from the directory suggested by that helper script.
+However, you can make it work on WSL by using the ZCMD `zc-wslfixer.sh` script and then running this stack from the directory suggested by that helper script.

 CONVENTIONS
 ===========